trailblazing/tmux.nvim/README.md

 But I don't think it's necessary.

+I applied the latest patches and deliberately kept compatibility with related bugs in similar versions (tmux 3.4-3.5a) -- that is, it applies to these different versions at the same time.
+However, I strongly recommend upgrading to the latest version of tmux, because the cost of maintaining compatibility may be uncontrollable -- it will inevitably lead to code bloat and error hiding.

 ## Configuration

-The config step is only necessary to overwrite configuration defaults.
+<details><summary>The config step is only necessary to overwrite configuration defaults.</summary>

 The following defaults are given: